asllop/RunPack/TUTORIAL.md

 And here it is.
 When we store a block in a word, and then execute this word, we don't get the block in the stack, as it happened with the string and the integer in the previous example.
 In this case, RunPack executes the code in the block.

-See another example, we will define a word to double an integer:
+See another example, we will define a word to double a number:

 ```
-{ 2 * } def double_i
+{ 2 * } def x2
-120 double_i print
+120 x2 print
 ```

 Output: